vrtbl/playground/README.md

 Third, in the `playground` directory, run `wasm-pack build` to build passerine as a `wasm` executable.
 This should create a node package in `playground/pkg`.
 This package can then be used to run Passerine from JS. cd into `pkg` and run `npm link`.

 Fourth, to run the playground, `cd` into `playground/site`.
-Sadly, we have to rely on the JS ecosystem: link the wasm binary with `npm link passerine`, install dependencies with `npm install`, and run the playground locally with `npm run serve`.
+Sadly, we have to rely on the JS ecosystem: link the wasm binary with `npm link playground`, install dependencies with `npm install`, and run the playground locally with `npm run serve`.
 Eventually, the playground will basically be a little codemirror editor that we can embed on https://passerine.io.

 ## You should see
 Right now, I've hooked up a basic Codemirror editor to Passerine: